mysql/mysql-shell-plugins/mrs_plugin/docs/sections/DeploymentArchitecture.md

 # Deployment Architecture

-The MySQL REST Service (MRS) can be deployed in many different ways depending on the individual project requirements.
+MySQL REST Service (MRS) can be deployed in many different ways depending on the individual project requirements.

 **_Deployments for Development_**

-The smallest possible development environment consists of a single MySQL Server and a MySQL Router running on the same machine.
+The smallest possible development environment consists of a single MySQL Server instance and a MySQL Router instance running on the same machine.

-The recommended deployment for development consists of an InnoDB Cluster setup with a minimum of three MySQL Server instances and two MySQL Routers.
+The recommended deployment for development consists of an InnoDB Cluster deployed with a minimum of three MySQL Server instances and two MySQL Router instances.

-For cloud based development, a MySQL Database Service instance with the high availability feature enabled and two compute instances with MySQL Router deployments should be used.
+For cloud-based development, a MySQL Database Service instance with the high availability feature enabled and two compute instances with MySQL Router deployments should be used.

 **_Production Deployments_**

-In a production environment an InnoDB Cluster setup with three or more MySQL Router instances should be used.
-It is recommended to use a load balancer to expose the HTTPS port of the MySQL Routers to the public internet.
+In a production environment, an InnoDB Cluster set up with three or more MySQL Router instances should be used.
+It is recommended to use a load balancer to expose the HTTPS port of the MySQL Router instances to the public internet.

-For cloud based production development, MySQL Database Service instance with the high availability feature enabled and three or more compute instances with MySQL Router deployments should be used.
+For cloud-based development in production, a MySQL Database Service instance with the high availability feature enabled and three or more compute instances with MySQL Router deployments should be used.
 It is recommended to use a load balancer to expose the HTTPS port of the MySQL Routers to the public internet.

 ![MySQL REST Service Architecture Diagram](../images/mrs-architecture.svg "MySQL REST Service Architecture Diagram")